 Emerald represents youth, growth and intelligence as seen in the deeper green colour it has.
 Coming from Greek ‘smargados’ simply meaning green stone it’s rich colour has been seen from royal crowns to rings and more.
 More rare and valuable than other stones the Emerald is known for the joy it brings.

 For centuries pearl has been used as a precious stone and has had meanings from mythological and more.
 Many different cultures have used this stone for jewellery because of it’s natural beauty and refined look.
 The unique feature of the pearl is that it is the only gem to be formed by a living creature.

 Representing health and wisdom this gem comes from the ‘corundum’ mineral species.
 Hardest of natural gems aside from diamond, it is durable enough for daily wear and matches any fashionable outfit with it’s deep and vivid red colour.

 Peridot, the birthstone for August, has historic “powers” for healing and warding off nightmares.
 Formed deep within Earth, this gem is brought to the surface in many ways, but most commonly due to volcanic eruptions.

 Protecting lovers for centuries, the Sapphire is September’s birthstone.
-Coming in a variety of colors, but best known for it’s blue to violet color, this ‘corundum’ mineral has been used to help romance lovers and protect from harm.
+Coming in a variety of colours, but best known for it’s blue to violet colour, this ‘corundum’ mineral has been used to help romance lovers and protect from harm.